molily/learning-react/5-flickr-search/README.md

   - photos: Array&lt;Object>
   - currentPhoto: Object

-### Searchbox
+### SearchForm

 - Behavior:
   - Renders a search form with a text input field and a submit button.
-  - When the form is submitted, Searchbox calls `onSearch` passing the search term.
+  - When the form is submitted, SearchForm calls `onSearch` passing the search term.
 - props:
   - onSearch: Function
 - state: